 Controlled Prints - Prevent printing or copying the contents of the PDF - Downloaded PDFs will carry settings to prevent content being copied from them

-Disable Preview printing - allows admin to choose whether users can print the controlled document PDFs they are previewing or not.
+Disable Preview printing - allows admin to choose whether users can print the controlled document PDFs they are previewing or not; this does not stop users from downloading a PDF uncontrolled copy of the document

 Disable verification step for the document reviews - allows admin to choose if the verification step is required when performing a peer review within the selected OU.
 Activating this preference removes the verification step, so that when a peer review has been accepted or rejected by the author, the workflow closes.